-Common Control Sections Dummy Control Sections Macro Definitions Conditional Assembly Instructions Comments COPY (depends on the copied code) DXD EJECT ENTRY EXTRN ICTL ISEQ.
-OPSYN PRINT PUNCH REPRO SPACE TITTE can precede a START instruction, since START, if used, must initiate the first control section in the program.
+Common Control Sections Dummy Control Sections Macro Definitions Conditional Assembly Instructions Comments COPY (depends on the copied code) DXD EJECT ENTRY EXTRN ICTL ISEO OPSYN PRINT PUNCH REPRO SPACE TITLE WXTRN

+No other assembler or machine instructions can precede a START instruction, since START, if used, must initiate the first control section in the program.

 An involuntary unnamed control section at the beginning can cause trouble if literals are used.
 Then the programmer must be aware of the fact, that unless he codes an LTORG statement in each control section where he uses literals, literals will be assembled in the first control section, which will in this case be the involuntary section.
-If that control section does not establish addressability (through USING), an addressability error will be the result.
+If that control section does addressability not establish (through USING), an addressability error will be the result.
 Therefore statements like EQU should not be placed before the first CSECT or the START instruction.

 Resumption of an unnamed control section at later points can be accomplished through unnamed CSECT statements.
 A program can contain only one unnamed control section.
 Of course, it is possible to write a program that does not contain CSECT or START statements.
 It will then be assembled as one unnamed control section.